 Enjoy a cosy bench with cushions on the inside edge of a bedroom window.
 This is a lovely space is your private nook when you wake up and before you go to bed.
 It’s an L-shaped seating, therefore you can appreciate the view from more than one angle.

-No worries, you can do the same in a small condominium or apartment unit too.
+You can also do the same in a small condominium or apartment unit too.
 Work with the window provided.
 Build a seat and make it as comfortable as the bed.

 A bay window seat in the mudroom is great for the elderly and the disabled homeowners.
 This allows them to rest immediately after doing chores outside, under the sun.

 A bay window dining area on the farmhouse style, inviting you to host lunch or dinner with a few of your friends.